samuelluo1/online-game-prediction/README.md

 <img src="images/data_sources.png" alt="drawing" width="400"/>
 </p>

-As a result, there are 23 types of in each game.
+As a result, there are 23 types of data in each game.
 (Jungle position had no lane kill rate, while support position had no damage dealt)

 Besides, the output Y is the result (0: red side win, 1: blue side win)